CEO - CNYTDO, President - TWI Institute

 Director of Marketing and Communications

-Sue brings 30 years of multi-disciplinary experience to the TWI Institute and CNYTDO.
-She has been with the TWI Institute since its inception and provides strategic guidance and support to the Institute’s marketing initiatives.
+Sue brings 30 years of multi-disciplinary experience to the TWI Institute and TDO.
+She has been with the TWI Institute since its inception and manages the Institute’s marketing initiatives.

 Prior to joining the TWI Institute Sue's career experiences with General Electric, Inficon, and the Directions Group spanned diverse industries such as semiconductors, electronics, heat treating, instrumentation, optics, and thin films.
 Her expertise is in Global Marketing, Product Management, Strategic Planning, Product Development, Continuous Improvement, and Team Building.